EdionHida/Libft/README.md

 # Libft
 Libft is a 42 project.
 We were asked to create a library with required functions.
-The maximum grade is 125 if you to the bonuses also.
+The maximum grade is 125 if you do the bonuses also.